Classing/grading of cotton

 Characteristics of cotton

-Minor qualities of cotton which are not measured by experts, but are taken in laboratories are called characteristics.
-The characteristic of cotton are
+Minor qualities of cotton not measured by experts but taken in laboratories are called characteristics.
+The characteristics of cotton are

-The weight of 1″ of fibre is called its fineness, also less weight of 1″ fibre is called fine fibre and vice versa.
+The weight of 1″ of fiber is called its fineness, also less weight of 1″ fiber is called fine fiber, and vice versa.
 The conclusion is the greater the count finer the will be yarn.

-The important priority is the strength of the fibre.
-The strength depends upon the maturity of cotton fibre. mature cotton is one in which the secondary wall full grew.
-Additionally, the Presley strength tester is used for the measurement of the strength of a bundle fibre
+The important priority is the strength of the fiber.
+The strength depends upon the maturity of cotton fibre. mature cotton is one in which the secondary wall fully grew.
+Additionally, the Presley strength tester is used for the measurement of the strength of a bundle fiber

 Universal grading/classing standard of cotton